kracr/ODPReco/README.md

 # APPROACH

 The ODPs are recommended on the basis of 3 analysis - structural, behavioural and lexical.

+The analysis is done using two approaches- Doc2Vec and Lucene approach.
+Both the approaches are executed and the top recomemndations from them are displayed.

 *Structural Analysis-*

 It is the one in which the OWL file of the given ontology is compared with the OWL file of all the listed ODPs.
 This is done via Doc2Vec.
 The OWL file is analysed by its properties- SubClass, ObjectPropertyDomain, ObjectPropertyRange, DisjointClasses, etc. The axioms of the ontology are extracted using the OWL API.
+Apart from the axioms, the structure of the ontology is also analysed through its graph.

 *Behavioural Analysis-*